Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 BELL: (As bartender) You're going to have to beat it.

-TATUM: (As Burt Gurney, singing) We are heading out to sea.
-And however it'll be, it ain't going to be the same 'cause no matter what we see, when we're out there on the sea, we ain't going to see a dame.
-We'll be searching high and low, on the deck and down below, but it's a crying shame.
-Oh, we'll see a lot of fish, but we'll never clock a dish.
-We ain't going to see a dame.
-No dames.
+TATUM: (As Burt, singing) We are headed out to sea.
+And however it'll be, it ain't going to be the same 'cause no matter what we see when we're out there on the sea, we ain't going to see a dame.
+We'll be searching high and low, on the deck and down below.
+But it's a crying shame.
+Oh, we'll see a lot of fish.
+But we'll never clock a dish.
+We ain't going to see a dame, no dames.

 BANIFAZ: (As sailor, singing) We might see some octopuses.